 Once you are taught how to use the penile implant – generally at about 4 weeks post surgery – you can use it!

 As with any surgery, Penile Implant surgery carries risks but these are small risks, especially with the MINT technique.
 These include, but are not limited to, infection, bleeding, device malfunction.

 But significant complications are rare and the vast majority of men have a uncomplicated post-operative recovery.

-Before surgery you will have an extended consultation and Mr Katz will detail all relevant aspects of the operation with a 3-page informed consent document which goes through the operation in detail including all relevant risks.
+Before surgery you will have an extended consultation and A/Prof Katz will detail all relevant aspects of the operation with a 3-page informed consent document which goes through the operation in detail including all relevant risks.

 You will also be able to “touch and feel” a real model implant in the clinic.

 You should be able to have an orgasm with a penile implant if you were able to have one before the implant.

 Most patients need to stay overnight after the operation and can then go home.
 Everyone is different and recovery time varies, but typically it’s between 4-6 weeks until you can resume sexual activity.2 A/Prof Katz will give you a detailed post-operative information sheet about what you can and can’t do during this time.
 Most men can get back to work within 1-2 weeks.

 Each penile implant is custom-fitted to your anatomy, and the implant itself does not lead to a loss in size.
 Depending on your medical history, changes in anatomy or atrophy can result in loss of penile length prior to the implant, and it may not be unusual to lose 1-2 centimeters from your original erect length.12 However, A/Prof Katz wil try and insert the biggest device your penis will accommodate.